Where is Florianopolis

 atmosphere, and to enjoy the many other outdoor activities

-“low season” pricing kicks in during these
+“low season” pricing kicks during these

 looking to save some money while still having a fantastic

-surf/adventure vacation.
+vacation.

 August, September,